Janosik15041/Anomaly_detector/README.md

 ## Support

-For issues, questions, or suggestions, please open an issue in the repository.
+For issues, questions, or suggestions, please open an issue in the repository, or contct me directly.

 ## Acknowledgments